 Mapping out workflows in this way is one of the best practices for efficient workflow automation.

-Only when the users of the automated workflows can execute them without a hitch or without much training required can you deem the effort to be sustainable.
+Only when the users of the automated workflows can execute them without a hitch or without much training required can you deem the effort sustainable.
 This requires empathy on the part of the team that automates the workflow.

 You need to ensure that you answer this question: Does the automated workflow meet all the process requirements?
 This includes the below factors.

 You need to test the automated workflows with users before deployment for two reasons.
 The first is to assess whether the workflows execute as intended.
 The second is to ensure that you get proper feedback from users.
-This will enable you to remove missing requirements or unwanted process bloat in workflow execution after automation.
+This will enable you to remove missing requirements or unwanted process bloat in workflow execution after implementing the automation.

 Multiple departments in an organization, such as IT, HR, finance, presales, sales, and marketing, will each have their own requirements.
 It’s essential that you segregate workflows by department to avoid overlaps and process conflicts.
 Segregating workflows by department for effective workflow automation comprises: